 - Encouraging Sick Individuals to Stay Home

 - We are working closely with our transportation service providers to ensure drivers who are showing signs of being sick, stay home and not service student trips.
 Those who may have symptoms of acute respiratory illness are recommended to stay home and not come to work until they are free of fever (100.4° F [37.8° C] or greater using an oral thermometer), signs of a fever, and any other symptoms for at least 24 hours, without the use of fever-reducing or other symptom-altering medicines (e.g. cough suppressants.)

 - Additional Measures in Response to the Coronavirus/COVID-19:

 - Drivers who are well but who have a sick family member at home with COVID-19 should notify the transportation service providers they work for and refer to CDC guidance for how to conduct a risk assessment of their potential exposure.

 - If a driver is confirmed to have COVID-19, it is mandatory that Service Providers immediately report to ALC.
-Such drivers will be immediately removed from servicing the trip and ALC will alert the district and family immediately.
+Such drivers will be immediately removed from servicing students and ALC will alert the district and family immediately.